Sigi2605/FIE463-V25/guides/shell-commands.md

 -   Note that in the examples below, the `#` is the start of a comment and not part of the actual command.
--   Generate avoid spaces in file and folder names.
+-   In general, avoid spaces in file and folder names.
 If you must use spaces, you need to wrap the name in double quotes like this `"file name.py"`.

 ## `cd`: change directory